 I've purposely tried to put a lot of room for flexibility in the Bible180 plan because I know firsthand how crippling legalism and guilt can be.
 I know how crappy it feels when you can't follow a schedule exactly, or when something comes up and you miss a few days.
 So personalize your plan!
 If you need to use your weekly rest day as a day to catch up, do it!
-If you need to take a little extra time to get through all the material, the world won't end if you don't finish exactly on June 30!
+If you need to take a little extra time to get through all the material, the world won't end if you don't finish in exactly six months!
 Maybe you want to read your daily Psalm in the morning to start the day with worship, or in the evening as a closing prayer - or maybe it would work better for you to read all six of the week's Psalms on that day of rest.
 The best reading plan is the one that works for you.

 And one more note about grace: Don't expect yourself to dig deep into every day's reading, to get a lot of life-applications out of it, or even to understand it.
 Some days (maybe a lot of days) you will just feel like you're flying through the passage with no time for reflection.
 That's okay.
 Reading the Bible in 180 days is meant to give you a big-picture view, not a detailed study.
 It's meant to whet your appetite for more later.

 You can do it!

 Reading the whole Bible in six months sounds overwhelming, but it's so doable - and so good for the soul.
 You can read some of my reflections from last year's readthrough here, and join us in the journey by entering your email in the box below!